 - No special preparation of the patient/donor is required prior to specimen collection. - Blood should be collected by approved medical techniques. - Samples should be tested as soon as possible following collection. - If a delay in testing occurs, samples should be stored at 2-8 °C.

-Note:

-Red blood cells obtained from umbilical cord samples should be washed at least one time in isotonic saline.
-When testing red blood cells obtained from patients with abnormal serum proteins, washed cell suspensions may be necessary.
+Note: Red blood cells obtained from umbilical cord samples should be washed at least one time in isotonic saline.

 DIRECT ANTIGLOBULIN TEST (DAT)